Pieter-devries/bb_embed/README.md

 # Sample of a working Looker cookieless embed
-- This works locally after changing values in the .env files, and you can upload it to GAE (Google analytics engine) by including yaml files and updating the env.production file
+- This works locally after changing values in the .env files
+- It will also work in the cloud (GAE (Google analytics engine)) by updating the .yaml files and updating the env.production file